dfroberg/dailybrief/readme.txt

 = Screenshots =

+1. Top part of preview screen.
+2. Bottom part of the preview screen.
+3. Options - Who, What & Where.
+4. Options - Statistics & Table of contents.
+5. Options - Header, Footer, Time periods to include in Brief.

 = Languages =

 We use GlotPress on WordPress.org, so if you want to translate DailyBrief to your language please [follow this guidelines](https://make.wordpress.org/polyglots/handbook/rosetta/theme-plugin-directories/=translating-themes-plugins).